uwplse/univalent-rewrites/pldi-2021/new.md

 RanDair is working on some more second pass automation, once he finishes the refactor.
 This may help with the presentation of tactic proofs in the paper.

+# Bugs

+Fixed the regression bug that made terms explode with projections of existentials for algebraic ornaments.
+One of the reviewers mentioned this case so it may be worth mentioning custom simplifiers in addition to custom unifiers.